Instructor:

 two

-exams, a final
+exams, and a final

 exam.
 Letter grades will be awarded for the corresponding scores: